-Among alcoholic drivers, 30 % of those killed, who are informed about seatbelt use, weren't wearing a seatbelt (21% for non alcoholic drivers).
+Among alcoholic drivers, 39 % of those killed, who are informed about seatbelt use, weren't wearing a seatbelt (13 % for non alcoholic drivers).
 In addition, the consumption of alcohol by a pedestrian, which also causes a decrease in alertness and an impairment of cognitive abilities, therefore increases the user's exposure to danger and risk taking.
-23% of the pedestrians killed, tested with alcohol, had a level above 0.5g/l, and 40% of them had a level above 2g/l.
+19 % of the pedestrians killed, tested with alcohol, had a level above 0.5g/l, and 52 % of them, aged between 18 and 54, had a level above 2g/l.

-In fatal accidents, 13% of the drivers tested are positive for illegal drugs.
-This proportion varies according to the mode of transport: it is 36% for moped riders, 13% for motorists and 4% for truck drivers.
+In fatal accidents, 13 % of the drivers tested are positive for illegal drugs (same as 2019).
+This proportion varies according to the mode of transport: it is 21 % for moped riders, 14 % for motorists and 4 % for truck drivers.

 The drivers tested positive for illegal drugs in fatal accidents are :